Suppose you are a real estate professional dedicated to the commercial real estate niche and manage several deals and property investments.

 As I already discussed above, there is no publicly available price information.

-When I described the business model, I mentioned that this software solution is suitable for larger commercial real estate investment firms and tailored to their individual needs.
+When I described the business model, I mentioned that this software solution suits larger commercial real estate investment firms and is tailored to their individual needs.

 Additionally, implementation services are provided by Dealpath.

 You will likely pay monthly or yearly licensing fees.

 Usually, when no pricing information is published on websites, you will have to expect high-ticket prices that often start in the low four-figure ranges.

 We likely have to expect the same from Dealpath since it is a customized software solution that requires them to implement in your business.